yushundong/yushundong.github.io/_pages/grants.md

 Awards
 ------

-* Featured AI Researcher, Florida State Univeristy, 2025
+* Featured AI Researcher, Florida State University, 2025

 * Outstanding Doctoral Student Award (one out of three), University of Virginia, May 2025